gildasmorvan/similar2logo/README.md

 ##### The behavior of the boids

 The decision model consists in changing the direction and speed of the boids according to the previously described rules.
-To define a decision model, the modeler must define a class that extends `fr.lgi2a.similar.extendedkernel.libs.abstractimpl.AbstractAgtDecisionModel` and implement the `decide` method.
+To define a decision model, the modeler must define a class that extends `AbstractAgtDecisionModel` and implement the `decide` method.

 ```